tonila/realtime-resource/README.md

 ### Running tests ###

-Server must be running in separate terminal
+Prerequisities: Server must be running in separate terminal

 Open a new terminal and run:

 ```